 How the right payment processor can drive more sales

 We know at least four ways how an appropriate payment processor can help you out.
-He can significantly improve the customer journey on your website by simplifying the payment process.
-And even more, he can increase your revenue.
+It can significantly improve the customer journey on your website by simplifying the payment process.
+And even more, it can increase your revenue.

 1. It attracts new customers while retaining existing ones